 Last year at the end of July, I thought I came up with a great idea for a website.
-It was in a heavily populated niche, with huge established websites competing against me, and exactly this reason made me know that I will succeed: if the big guys are in that niche, it means that it gives them nice profits, right?
-I wanted my piece of the pie!
+It was in a heavily populated niche, with huge established websites competing against me, and exactly this reason made me know that I will succeed: if the big guys are in that niche, it means that it gives them nice profits and it’s totally worth it, right?
+I wanted my piece of the pie too despite advice from others who told me that such a competitive niche is impossible to rank in!

-So without performing ANY SEO, just one month later, my website was bringing in around 100,000 people monthly and generating close about $450 per month.
+So without performing ANY SEO, just one month later, my website was bringing in around 100,000 people monthly and generating close to about $450 per month!
 As you can see, it was not a niche that paid an awful lot for advertising, but I was happy (since it was about as much as the medium wage in Romania).
-And it continued to grow on its own until March, when the peak was reached: over 1 Million unique visitors, over 2 million visits and close to 5 million page views:
+And it continued to grow on its own until March this year, when the peak was reached: over 1 Million unique visitors, over 2 million visits and close to 5 million page views:

-That was the first month in my life when I actually felt rich!
+That was the first month in my life when I actually felt rich and earned an amount of money that I only dreamed I’ll ever see in my bank accounts!

 So how did my website get so big so fast?